 Then, quiz yourself with the game Lyrics Training, where you fill in the missing words from the lyrics as the song plays.
 Next, sing along with the singer several times, and then finally you’re ready for the ultimate test (and perhaps the most fun part): singing karaoke!

 Luckily, you don’t need an expensive karaoke machine to sing karaoke.
 You can easily find karaoke songs on YouTube.
 Simply type the name of the song and artist, plus the word “karaoke” into the search field.
 For example, if you want to sing the classic song “One Way or Another” by Blondie, just type “One way or another blondie karaoke” into the YouTube search bar, and you’ll successfully find this video.

 Try Adele’s “Someone Like You,” Journey’s “Don’t Stop Believin'” and “Summer Nights” from the musical “Grease” for some popular karaoke songs to start with.

 Reading silently can help train your mind in the English language.
 However, reading out loud will train your tongue to speak English properly.
 You can pick any book, poem or short story you want and start reading the words out loud.

 In the process of practicing to speak English, you should also know if you’re saying the words correctly.
-At home, you can check if your pronunciation is correct by simply downloading apps from Google’s Play Store.
+At home, you can check if your pronunciation is correct by using English pronunciation apps.

-You can try English Pronunciation by Kepham.
-Once the app is installed, type in the word you want to hear pronounced.
+You can try English Pronunciation by KEPHAM.
+Simply type in the word you want to hear pronounced.

 3. Exercise with Workout Videos

-Once the video starts, copy his movements and his words.
-So if he’s counting, count along with him!
-Not only will your body get a good workout, your tongue will experience great English exercise too.
+Once the video starts, try to copy the instructor’s movements and words.
+Not only will your body get a good workout, but your tongue will experience great English exercise too.

 4. Host an English Night Dinner